blockchain-unica/rosetta-smart-contracts/contracts/htlc/README.md

 - **Solidity/Ethereum**: implementation coherent with the specification.
 - **Anchor/Solana**: a step has been added for initializing the data of the contract (owner, verifier, deadline, etc.).
 - **Aiken/Cardano**: implementation coherent with the specification.
+- **Scalus/Cardano**: implementation coherent with the specification.
+The committer deposits cryptocurrency and commits to the SHA3-256 hash of a secret.
+The receiver can claim by revealing the preimage before the deadline.
+After the deadline, the committer reclaims the deposit.
+Used as a building block for cross-chain atomic swaps.
 - **PyTeal/Algorand**: implementation coherent with the specification.
 - **SmartPy/Tezos**: implementation coherent with the specification.
 - **Move/Aptos**: implementation coherent with the specification.